 Carbs are basically sugar in different molecular structures.
 That's a wildly simplified explanation, but for the purpose of this discussion, it will do.
 When digested, carbs are broken down into a single molecule of sugar (glucose), which is then stored in our muscles to be used as fuel.

 Most people would do awesome if they cut out anything with added sugar.
+It's one of the reasons we love a vegan diet for weight loss packed with wholesome nutritious foods.
 If you only get your carbs from natural sources, it's not going to make a massive difference whether it's from fruit or pasta.